CreBlaBo/Cookie-Clicker-on-Arduino/README.md

 ## Copyright or sum like that

-I made this. (this includes the circuit diagram and the Code)
+I made this.
+Feel free to build it yourself and try it

+Credit is always apprechiated